Adelaide, Australia

 We asked people if there is a lot of crime.
 They answered:

 "Adelaide is considered a very safe city to live in overall.
 In general, the crime rate in Adelaide is considered low compared to other metropolitan areas in Australia.
 While incidences of property crime do occur, violent crime is rare in the city centre and inner suburbs.
-However, some of the outer suburbs are associated with higher crime rates than the Average for the city," wrote one member in Adelaide, Australia.
+However, some of the outer suburbs are associated with higher crime rates than the Average for the city," said one expat who made the move to Adelaide, Australia.

 Is there a lot of diversity?
 Are people in Adelaide accepting of differences?